treeben77/rblx-open-cloud/docs/source/datastore.rst

         :param int max: Maximum entry value to retrieve.

         :returns: Iterable[:class:`SortedEntry`]
-        :raises ValueError: The :class:`OrderedDataStore` doesn't have a scope and the key must be formatted as ``scope/key``
+        :raises ValueError: The :class:`OrderedDataStore` doesn't have a scope.
-        :raises rblx-open-cloud.InvalidToken: The token is invalid or doesn't have sufficent permissions to read data store keys.
+        :raises rblx-open-cloud.InvalidToken: The token is invalid or doesn't have sufficent permissions to list data store keys.
         :raises rblx-open-cloud.NotFound: The datastore or key does not exist
         :raises rblx-open-cloud.RateLimited: You're being rate limited by Roblox.
 Try again in a minute.
         :raises rblx-open-cloud.ServiceUnavailable: Roblox's services as currently experiencing downtime.